Honoratus of Amiens

-Saint Honoratus of Amiens (Honoré, sometimes Honorius) (d.
-16 January ca. 600) was the seventh bishop of Amiens.
-His feast day is May 16.
-(Honoratus of Lérins (c.
-350 – 429) was Archbishop of Arles.)
+Saint Honoratus of Amiens (Honoré, sometimes Honorius) (died 16 January ca. 600) was the seventh bishop of Amiens.
+His feast day is May 16 (Honoratus of Lérins (c.
+350 – 429) was Archbishop of Arles).

 Hagiography

 Honoratus was born in Port-le-Grand (Ponthieu) near Amiens to a noble family.
 Noting his pious inclinations, his family entrusted his education to his predecessor in the bishopric of Amiens, Saint Beatus (Beat).
 Honoratus resisted being elected bishop of Amiens, believing himself unworthy of this honour.

 During his bishopric, he discovered the relics of Victoricus, Fuscian, and Gentian, which had remained hidden for 300 years.

 Legend

 The Vie de Saint-Honoré was composed towards the end of the 11th century by a canon of Amiens from ancient manuscripts and local legends.
 According to hagiographic tradition, a ray of light of divine origin descended upon his head upon his election as bishop.
 There also appeared holy oil of unknown origin on his forehead.

 When it was known in his hometown that he had been proclaimed bishop, his nursemaid, who was baking bread for the family, refused to believe that Honoratus had been elevated to such a position.
 She remarked that she would believe the news only if the peel she had been using to bake bread put down roots and turned itself into a tree.
 When the peel was placed into the ground, it was transformed into a mulberry tree that gave flowers and fruit.
 This miraculous tree was still being shown in the sixteenth century.